Sep 05 2024

 Study the Benefits of Wind and Solar Energy for Schools

 Two sources of renewable energy that might work for a school district are solar and wind, but the caveat of “it depends” comes into play.
 Wind energy requires geography with a useful and predictable amount of wind.
-Solar energy works better in the southern United States than the northern U.S. Whether there’s a reasonable payback time for a solar or wind installation will require a study.
+Solar energy works better in the southern United States than the northern U.S. Learning whether there’s a reasonable payback time for a solar or wind installation will require a study.

 Even if your school is located in a viable area, both solar and wind installation require real estate.
 Roofs are popular locations for solar panels, assuming the campus buildings can bear their weight.
-Wind requires one or more turbine towers and will introduce noise.
+Wind needs one or more turbine towers and will introduce noise.

 UP NEXT: What do K–12 technology departments need to know about green IT?